hyecheol123/generic-auth-api/README.md

   Passwords are secured by cryptographic hash function.
   This let the others except for the user, including server admin, not to look up the password.

+- **Remove Users**

+  This API let admin user (or other services) to remove existing user's login credential from the server.

 - **Login** (with username and password)

   This API let user to signin and retrieve access/refresh tokens from server.